Worldwide Webcams

 The enormous energy of Niagara Falls has long been recognized as a potential source of power.
 The first known effort to harness the waters was in 1750, and it's still being used for this purpous today.
 In 1853, the Niagara Falls Hydraulic Power and Mining Company was chartered, which eventually constructed the canals that would be used to generate electricity.
 By 1881, the first hydroelectric generating station was built.
 The water fell 86 feet (26 meters) and generated direct current electricity, which ran the machinery of local mills and lit up some of the village streets.

-Peace Bridge, USA and Canada
+Peace Bridge, USA and Ontario Canada

 (from Peace Bridge Authority)

-The Peace Bridge (its length is 5,800 feet [1.8 km]). is an international bridge over the Niagara River between Canada and the United States, located just north of the river's source at the east end of Lake Erie about 20 kilometers (12.4 miles) upriver of Niagara Falls.
+The Peace Bridge (its length is 1768 meters [5,800 feet]). is an international bridge over the Niagara River between Canada and the United States, located just north of the river's source at the east end of Lake Erie about 20 kilometers (12.4 miles) upriver of Niagara Falls.
 It connects Buffalo, New York, in the United States to Fort Erie, Ontario, in Canada.
 It is operated and maintained by the bi-national Buffalo and Fort Erie Public Bridge Authority.
 The building of the Peace Bridge was in part to recognize over 100 years of peace and prosperity between the U.S. and Canada.
 Its construction started in 1925 and it was completed in the spring of 1927.
 On March 13, 1927, the first car was driven across the bridge.
 Today, its the second most heavily used border crossing between the United States and Canada, with over one million trucks crossing it each year and in turn because of the traffic, delays of up to almost four hours happens at times.

 There are customs plazas at both ends of the bridge, with the Canadian plaza the larger of the two.
 The inbound customs plaza in the United States has seven lanes for trucks and nine for cars.
 Pedestrians and cyclists are processed to the left of the truck inspection area.
 The inbound customs plaza in Canada has 14 booths/lanes for cars and a separate area for trucks.
 Pedestrians and cyclists are processed in an area on the right side of the inspection area for cars.
 Once vehicles leave the customs plaza in Canada, vehicles approach a smaller toll plaza to pay toll for using the Peace Bridge.
 The above cam shows Canada Bound traffic from the USA side.